brittainst/PolyhedraNetsDisplay/README.md

 *******

-To use this code, download main.py and place it in a folder with the nets you will be working with.
+To use this code, download the .py files and place them in a folder with the nets you will be working with.

 Net data can be found/downloaded from the link above in the nets.tar.gz file under 'downloads.'